 Doesn’t that sound more fun than writing a report about how bears fish?
 Yet the important information is still there!

-- Day 3: Eleven years later, preparing to leave for the New World
+Day 3: 11 years later, preparing to leave for the New World

-Older or Confident Students Can Write Their Own Entries
+4. Let Confident Kids Write Their Own Entries

 - Dear Journal,